-We’re celebrating Hispanic Heritage Month by getting to know some of the outstanding women in our Latin communities.
+We’re celebrating Women’s History Month by getting to know some of the outstanding women in our Latin communities.
 Here are five powerhouse icons you should know:

 If you love fashion and keep up with the latest trends, then you’ve heard the name, Carolina Herrera.
 For decades, this Venezuelan fashion designer graced the fashion world with her style and expertise.
 She’s known for her design of garments, bridal gowns, fragrances, and handbags.
 But if that wasn’t impressive enough, Herrera is also noteworthy for being the stylists of many First Ladies, including Laura Bush and Michelle Obama.

 Prefer politics over the world of fashion?
 Then we’re sure you’ve heard of Sonia Sotomayor.
 Born in the Bronx to Puerto Rican parents, she is known as being the first Latina Justice.
 After being appointed by President Obama, Sotomayor became the Associate Justice of the Supreme Court.
 Today, she’s an author and idol to Latina girls and women of all ages who dream of sharing their voice with the world.

 View this post on Instagram